alievy/bspwm-hyprland/README.md

     Web Browser : Firefox

 Installation

-        If you want to install this setup on Arch Linux or on any other distro, follow the points below :
+        If you want to install this setup on Arch Linux or on any other distro, follow the points below:
-        Install the following programs on your computer: hyprland, swaybg swayidle swaylock wlroots wl-clipboard waybar wofi foot mako grim slurp wf-recorder light yad thunar geany mpv mpd mpc viewnior imagemagick xfce-polkit xorg-xwayland
+        Install the following programs on your computer: hyprland, swaybg, swayidle, swaylock, wlroots, wl-clipboard, waybar-hyprland-git, wofi, kitty (and/or foot), mako, grim, slurp, wf-recorder, light, yad, thunar, geany, mpv, mpd, mpc, ncmpcpp, viewnior (or nomacs), imagemagick, xfce-polkit (or polkit-gnome), xorg-xwayland.
-        After installing programs above, Create hypr directory in ~/.config : mkdir -p ~/.config/hypr Copy Everything from dotfiles/STYLE to ~/.config/hypr : cp -r ./dotfiles/dark/* ~/.config/hypr/ Logout and login to your amazingly configured Hyprland WM.
+        After installing programs above,
+        Create hypr directory in ~/.config: mkdir -p ~/.config/hypr Copy Everything from /hyprland/* to ~/.config/hypr : cp -r /hyprland/* ~/.config/hypr/ Reboot and login to your previously configured Hyprland WM.